Stable CRAN version

 Remember that 100% coverage isn’t always the goal—focus on covering critical paths and edge cases that matter for your package’s reliability.

-- Shiny Testing — Testing strategies for Shiny applications
+- Testing Shiny Apps with shinytest2: Testing strategies for Shiny applications